-All the Chinese characters with the radical will show up on a separate page and they can be grouped by stroke count, Pinyin or usage frequency.
+After you click on a radical, all the Chinese characters with that radical will show up on a separate page.
+They can be grouped by stroke count, Pinyin, or usage frequency.
 You

 display the Pinyin and English next to the character.
 Click the character to view the character details and click the Pinyin to hear the pronunciation

 If you know another character with the same radical as the character you intend to find, you can show the character on the Chinese-English Dictionary page and click the "characters with same radical" button to look up other characters with the radical.